Utkarsh1454/S-P-500-Stock-Market-Analysis-2014-2017-/README.md

 ```
 🎓 Academic Relevance
-This project is part of INT375 – Data Science Toolbox: Python Programming, aligning with Units 1–5:
+This project is part of INT375 – Data Science Toolbox: Python Programming:

 Python basics